RoobyJ/SmartHome/src/src/SmartHome.ClientApp/ClientApp/readme.md

 If you have other projects that still uses `Vetur` then you can enable `Volar` only for this workspace.
 Proceed with the following steps to configure your IDE:

-1. Open this project from the workspace file (`smart-home.code-workspace`)
+1. Open this project from the workspace file (`identity-manager.code-workspace`)
 2. If you have `Vetur` installed, then in the extensions panel disable this extension by clicking the `Disable (Workspace)` button

     - it will disable this extension only for this workspace